flecoqui/projects/_posts/2017-05-18-Mandarine.md

     }

-Once the backend services are installed, the storage account where the video files and subtiles files will be stored needs to be manually configured to support CORS (Cross-Origin Resource Sharing) using the Azure portal:
+Once the backend services are installed, the storage account where the video files and subtitles files will be stored needs to be manually configured to support CORS (Cross-Origin Resource Sharing) using the Azure portal:

 1. Select the Storage Account of your new resource group:</p>
 ![](/images/2017-05-18-Mandarine/cors-0.png)